-As part of Front-End Transition Period activities, LUMA has followed a three-step approach to developing the FET Deliverables.
+As explained in the SOP Petition and further explained during the technical conferences in this proceeding, as well as in the technical conferences held to consider LUMA's Initial Budgets, Case No. NEPR-MI-2021-0004 and System Remediation Plan, NEPR-MI-2020-0019, as part of the Front-End Transition Period activities, LUMA followed a three-step approach to developing the FET Deliverables.
 This approach consists of: (1) assessing, (2) analyzing, and (3) planning.

 In the assessment phase, LUMA conducted a broad, preliminary assessment (also referred to as "gap assessment") of the condition of the utility's physical assets and management practices, which included assessing PREPA's organizational health, asset condition, performance data, and systems operations.
-See Initial Budgets, Section 1.4.1 (filed before the Energy Bureau on February 24, 2021, in case NEPR-TEMP-2380, as Exhibit 1 to the Petition for Approval of Initial Budgets and Related Terms of Service).
+See Initial Budgets, Section 1.4.1 (filed before the Energy Bureau on February 24, 2021, in case NEPR-MI-2021-0004, as Exhibit 1 to the Petition for Approval of Initial Budgets and Related Terms of Service).